FlameFirelife/FlameFirelife/README.md

 hey!
 I’m @FlameFirelife, a.k.a.
-FlameGifs.
+FlameGifs, or FlameDev.
 I’m interested in Game Developing, cool ways to code, and making gifs lmao.
 How to reach me: insta- flamegifs
 Pronouns: He/him